 The places that sell foreign currency will not sell it without some fees and commission for their profit.
 Some may offer their service with low fees while others may charge higher for the same service.

-That is why it is very important to always ask about fees, commission and other charges that people have to pay before they start the transaction.
+That is why it is very important to always ask about fees, commissions and other charges that people have to pay before they start the transaction.